dotnet/source-build/Documentation/sourcebuild-in-repos/new-repo.md

 ## Validate

-Once the downstream dependency(s) are added to the new repo and those changes flow into `dotnet/installer`, a complete .NET source tarball can be build.
+Once the downstream dependency(s) are added to the new repo and those changes flow into `dotnet/installer`, a complete .NET source tarball can be built.
-This will validate that no prebuilts we added to the system and everything is functioning correctly.
+This will validate that no prebuilts were added to the system and everything is functioning correctly.
 Please notify [@source-build-internal](https://github.com/orgs/dotnet/teams/source-build-internal) to be on the lookout for the new repo and they will validate as necessary.